appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/runner-vm-setup.md

 You should change "10.10.1.50" to the ntp server of your organization in the example above
 :::

-#### Trust The Root Cert of Your Organization
+#### Trust The Root Certificate of Your Organization

-You should also trust the root cert of your organization in your Appcircle runner VMs.
+If the resources you want to connect to such as Gitlab, Nexus, use a self signed certificate, you should also trust the root cert of your organization in your Appcircle runner VMs.

 Trusting your organization's root certificate on the OS is crucial.